DLXPlugins/highlight-and-share/readme.txt

 * Removed the requirement for having to set a Twitter handle

 = 1.0.0 =
 * Updated 2014-12-11 - Ensuring WordPress 4.1 compatibility
 * Released 2014-12-03
 * Initial release on WordPress.org

 == Upgrade Notice ==

+= 2.4.0 =
+New theme: Brand Colors (icons only).
+Enhancement: You can now customize Highlight and Share through the customizer.

 = 2.3.6 =
 Hotfix: Email styles failed to commit.